grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/inter-task.png" class="img-fluid" caption="Figure 5.
 The MCU task set is sourced from the Minecraft wiki, in-game data, existing benchmarks, and brainstorming sessions.
 It spans 11 major categories and 41 subcategories, ensuring high inter-task diversity. <d-cite key=\"mcu\"></d-cite>." %}

 #### 3.2.2 Intra-task Diversity: The Depth of Variation
 This often-overlooked dimension refers to generating variations within a single task type—tasks that share a goal but differ in their initial states or parameters.
-Using ALE as an example: a game level's layout is fixed, allowing an agent to memorize a specific trajectory. **However, generative evaluation enables state space explosion.**
+Using ALE <d-cite key="ALE"></d-cite> as an example: a game level's layout is fixed, allowing an agent to memorize a specific trajectory. **However, generative evaluation enables state space explosion.**
 Consider this comparison: adding 100 different game levels merely requires the model to memorize 100 separate solutions.
 In contrast, by introducing intra-task diversity, e.g., identifying 5 control variables for a game level (monster count, enemy health, inventory tools, etc.), each with 10 possible values, the state space grows to $10^{5}$ distinct configurations. **This dramatically raises the difficulty of rote memorization and encourages generalized problem-solving.**

 {% include figure.liquid path="assets/img/2026-04-27-illusion-of-mastery/figure5.png" class="img-fluid" caption="Figure 6.
 The Procgen benchmark expands intra-task diversity, increasing the state space to massive magnitudes (x-axis).
 As observed, only when the state space exceeds a certain threshold can we truly measure generalization performance (where training and testing curves converge) <d-cite key=\"procegen\"></d-cite>." %}